 My booking has expired - can I rebook?

 You are more than welcome to rebook if your previous booking has expired.
-Please call us as soon as possible to book again on 0300 303 8645 or +44 117 302 7497 from overseas.
-Please be aware that we cannot guarantee booking you into the same room, as this may have been booked by someone else after your booking expired.
-We will do our best to match your requirements again though, so please give us a call or speak to your reception team as soon as possible to arrange a new booking.
+We cannot guarantee booking you into the same room, as this may have been booked by someone else after your booking expired.
+If you choose not to rebook, you will get your deposit back.

 How do I know when my booking is complete?